Mieczysław Weinberg: Persecution and arrest

-On February 6, Weinberg attended a performance of his Rhapsody on Moldavian Themes in an arrangement for violin and orchestra played by David Oistrakh.
-After the concert, Weinberg went back to his home for a late night meal accompanied by Nikolai Peiko, Boris Tchaikovsky, and his wife.
-At 2:00 a.m., the police arrived with an arrest warrant for Weinberg.
-He got dressed, stated to his friends that he was innocent, and surrendered himself into police custody.
-His office was sealed and his apartment was searched until the morning.
 Fear of torture impelled him to admit culpability to whatever charges he was accused of, irrespective of their plausibility.
 These included accusations of digging a tunnel to England under his home in order to flee the country.
 His wife inquired regularly with officials at the Lubyanka Prison to determine Weinberg's state and to ensure that he was alive.
 She was soon contacted by Shostakovich, who informed her that he vouched for Weinberg's innocence in a personal letter to Lavrenty Beria.
 Shostakovich also arranged to assume power of attorney over the Weinbergs' affairs and the responsibility of raising their daughter in the event that Natalya was also arrested.
 Matters changed course after Stalin's death on March 5, an event which Weinberg did not learn of until weeks later.
 He was released from jail on April 25.